 Beyond raw setup time, hosting a murder mystery party involves:

 Escape rooms have none of these hidden costs.
-Everyone shows up, you explain the rules in 2 minutes, and you play.
+Everyone shows up, you explain the rules in a couple of minutes, and you play.
 Murder mysteries require active hosting to maintain momentum—you're responsible for introducing clues at the right moments, keeping conversations on track, and knowing when to nudge players toward the solution.

 Escape rooms operate on a timer, which means pacing is largely automatic.
 Murder mysteries require you to actively manage the experience.
 You'll decide when to reveal clues, how long to let conversations develop, and whether players need guidance toward the solution.